Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Simulations

-} where the parameters $a^{(l,k)}, b^{(l,k)}, c^{(l,k)} \stackrel{i.i.d.}{\sim}{\rm Uniform}(-0.5, 0.5)$ and $w^{(l)}\sim {\rm Dirichlet}({\bf 1}_d)$. \end{itemize} The difference between the two settings lies in the complexity of the classification task.
-While \textbf{(S1)} is a linear binary classification problem, \textbf{(S2)} introduces a highly nonlinear and multi-class classification task.
-We utilize both settings to highlight the effectiveness of our method under both parametric and nonparametric regimes.
-The implementation of Algorithm~\ref{alg: main} requires estimating the density ratio $\widehat{\omega}^{(l)}$ and the conditional probability $\widehat{f}^{(l)}$ for each source $l \in [L]$.
-For \textbf{(S1)}, we primarily employ logistic regression, but we also implement the XGBoost algorithm and observe similar results.
+As discussed in Section \ref{sec: double robustness}, solving $\widehat{\theta}$ involves the construction of DML estimators $\{\widehat{\mu}^{(l)}\}_{1\leq l\leq L}$, which requires estimating the density ratio $\widehat{\omega}^{(l)}$ and the conditional probability $\widehat{f}^{(l)}$ for each source $1\leq l\leq L$.
+For \textbf{(S1)}, we employ logistic regression, but we also implement the XGBoost algorithm and observe similar results.
 For \textbf{(S2)}, we apply XGBoost with cross-validation to handle this more complex task.

-In Figure \ref{fig:estimation}, for each source sample size $n\in \{200,400,..., 2000\}$, we report the box-plot of the estimation errors $\|\widehat{\theta}-\theta^*\|_2/\sqrt{d}$ over 500 simulations, where the normalization by $\sqrt{d}$ ensures the comparative scale across settings.
+In Figure \ref{fig:estimation}, for each source sample size $n\in \{200,400,..., 2000\}$, we report the box plot of the estimation errors $\|\widehat{\theta}-\theta^*\|_2/\sqrt{d}$ over 500 simulations, where the normalization by $\sqrt{d}$ ensures the comparative scale across settings.
 The orange dots on each box correspond to the empirical mean estimation error at the given sample size.
 We then fit the orange curve to these empirical means across all considered sample sizes to visualize the convergence rate.

-In summary, it is evident that in both settings, the estimation error of $\widehat{\theta}$ decays at the rate of $n^{-1/2}$, aligning with our theoretical result established in Theorem \ref{thm: final rate}.
+It is evident that the estimation error of $\widehat{\theta}$ decays at the rate of $\sqrt{1/n}$, aligning with our theoretical result established in Theorem \ref{thm: final rate}.